 - (a) No person shall take a still, motion or sound motion picture, photograph or video on the Airport for commercial purposes without prior written permission of the President/CEO and a Commercial Filming/Photography Permit authorized by the President/CEO.
 Commercial Filming/Photography Permit are to provide guidance to and govern the activities of photographers, film crews and other individuals involved in conducting Filming activities at SDIA.
-This prohibition does not apply to: (1) representatives of the press when photographing, filming, or video recording for news purposes; (2) individuals using their personal device to take photographs or videos for a commercial purpose for a limited period of time on an intermittent basis and in a manner that does not interfere with Airport operations or the traveling public.: - (b) No person shall take a still, motion or sound picture, photograph or video on the Airport in a manner which is intended to or does: - (1) Interfere with the safe operation of the Airport; - Obstruct or impede any screening or inspection process of passengers, employees, aircrafts, vehicles, luggage or cargo; or - (3) Disrupt the operation or activities of the Airport, or of any tenant, licensee, or permittee of the Authority; or - (4) Constitute a proximate and cognizable threat to the safety of personnel or to Airport sensitive security areas, as determined by a duly appointed law enforcement officer or designated representative of the Authority.
+This prohibition does not apply to representatives of the press when photographing, filming, or video recording for news purposes. - (b) No person shall take a still, motion or sound picture, photograph or video on the Airport in a manner which is intended to or does: - (1) Interfere with the safe operation of the Airport; - (2) Obstruct or impede any screening or inspection process of passengers, employees, aircrafts, vehicles, luggage or cargo; or - (3) Disrupt the operation or activities of the Airport, or of any tenant, licensee, or permittee of the Authority; or - (4) Constitute a proximate and cognizable threat to the safety of personnel or to Airport sensitive security areas, as determined by a duly appointed law enforcement officer or designated representative of the Authority.